Then & Now

 So, let’s go back to your worksheet and fill out your Risk Analysis.

-For Data Type you need to list all your Lightroom catalogs, every hard drive with images, your computer and software.
+For data type you need to list all your Lightroom catalogs, every hard drive with images, your computer

 Under Current Location is where you’re going to list every item and where it’s physically stored.